 OPTION 1: No AI used

-I, [insert name here], hereby confirm that I used no generative AI tools or systems in the completion of this assessment.
+I, [insert namXuanHui Lie here], hereby confirm that I used no generative AI tools or systems in the completion of this assessment.
 I confirm that the document I have submitted was entirely written by me.

 I acknowledge that any undeclared use of generative AI will constitute academic dishonesty and will be dealt with according to relevant University policy.